Frequently asked questions

 How often do I need to change my oil in my shocks?

-We highly recommend having the oil changed every 2000-3000 miles of normal trail type riding.
+We highly recommend having the oil changed every 1000-1500 miles of normal trail type riding or Annually.
 Extreme racing type riding should have oil changes done more frequently.

 Will springs rub shock bodies or cross-over rings if cross-over rings are applied to shocks?

 Cross-over rings can be rubbed by the springs.
 Some rubbing may always happen.
 To try to help avoid this with the dual springs please try to always clock the tails of your springs 180 degrees from each other where they sit on the spring divider.

 My spring divider is rubbing on the shock body, Why?